lisamarie616/beaches-angular-assessment/notes.md

 x add basic filters
 x add filters for amenities
-x add basic validations on front-end for beaches and comments
-* add validation to limit comment note attribute to 140 characters
-* add validations to require certain fields when creating a beach (name, city, state)
-* add activerecord model validations
-* add flash messages throughout
-* restrict actions for unauthenticated users
-* restrict routes for unauthenticated users
-* clean up styles on beach index page
-* clean up styles on beach show page

-* add something to home page
+x add basic validations on front-end for beaches and comments x add validation to limit comment note attribute to 140 characters x add validations to require certain fields when creating a beach (name, city, state) x add activerecord model validations x add flash messages throughout x restrict actions for unauthenticated users x restrict routes for unauthenticated users x clean up styles on beach index page x clean up styles on beach show page x add something to home page

 * update controllers and config/routes.rb to only include needed routes
-* update styles to use a bootsnipp

 * refactor Auth currentUser method (as a service?)
 * factor out upvote/downvote functions from BeachesController into a service? and from comments directive controller